-Electrical conduction in amorphous materials is not simply described by the diffusion of particles within the paradigm of classical (weakly) disordered systems.
-The knowledge of disordered systems has benefited in recent decades from percolation theory and the advent of fractals \cite{ben1982diffusion, ben2000diffusion}.
+The electrical conductivity in amorphous disordered systems crucially depends on its own structural details.
+The notion of percolation theory and fractals are useful to understand this~\cite{Ben-Avraham_1982, ben-avraham_2000}.
+A scaling relation, as described below, can be obtained that uncovers this non-trivial dependency.

-In a uniform euclidean system, the mean square displacement \(\langle r(t)^2\rangle\) of a random walker is proportional to time \(t\), for any number of spatial dimensions.
-However, for disordered systems, this linear relationship is not valid in general, and has to be replaced by:
+In a uniform Euclidean system, the Einstein ~\cite{Havlin1987,Iguain2022} relation says that the mean square displacement \(\langle r(t)^2\rangle\) of a random walker is proportional to time \(t\), in any spatial dimension.
+However, for disordered systems, this linear relationship is not valid in general, and is described by:

-In the last expression, as previously defined in subsection \ref{sect:Fractal} \(D_w>2\) is the diffusion exponent which assumes a value different from the classical brownian exponent \(D_w=2\).
-This delay in transport is caused by the peculiarities in the spatial distribution of scattering centres in the disordered structure \cite{gefen1983geometric}.
-Regarding to geometric and structural aspects, the electrical resistance \(R\) of a material depends both on the size and the space dimensionality \(d\) and on the topology of the system, then the traditional expression for the electrical resistance \(R = \rho L/A\) (where \(\rho\) is the electrical resistivity of the material, \(L\) is the length or distance between the electrodes and \(A\) is the cross section area) implies for a \(d\)-dimensional euclidean system (whose area \(A\) is proportional to \(L^{d-1}\)) that:
+As mentioned in \ref{sect:Fractal}, the diffusion exponent assumes a value $D_w>2$ different from the classical Brownian exponent \(D_w=2\).
+This delay in transport is caused by the peculiarities in the spatial distribution of scattering centers in the disordered structure~\cite{Gefen1983}.
+Regarding geometric and structural aspects, the electrical resistance \(R\) of a material depends both on the size and the space dimensionality \(D\) and on the topology of the system as: \(R = L/(\sigma A\), where \(L\) is the distance between the electrodes and \(A\) is the cross-section area.
+This implies that for a \(D\)-dimensional Euclidean system (whose area \(A\) is proportional to \(L^{D-1}\)) one gets:

-that is, from equation (\ref{eq:rscal}) follows that for homogeneous square samples the electrical resistance does not depend on its size.
+Therefore, for homogeneous square samples the electrical resistance does not depend on its size.

 From the microscopic point of view, the electrical resistance of a system can be written in general terms as: